 Questions and Answers about Colorado Graduation and Completer Rates

 Who Is a Graduate?
+There is no statewide definition.
 In Colorado, local school boards are responsible for establishing the requirements for high school graduation.
-There is no statewide definition.
+A graduate is a student who has met the requirements for the locally defined high school diploma.

 Do All Colorado School Districts Have the Same Requirements For Graduation?
 No. Each local school board defines graduation requirements for its district.
 These vary from district to district.
 The state considers a graduate to be any student who has met the graduation requirements of his or her local school district.